Purchase tickets online, at the theatre box office, or by calling 212-239-6200.

 Lee Shubert built the Booth Theatre in partnership with the producer Winthrop Ames.
 Named for the actor Edwin Booth (1833–1893), brother of the infamous John Wilkes Booth, the venue was actually the second New York theatre to bear this name.
 The first was built by Booth himself in 1869 on 23rd Street and 6th Avenue.
 Ames’s father had been devoted to preserving the actor’s legacy, so Winthrop’s decision to name this theatre after Booth honored not only the actor, but it connected his own family’s interest with the actor’s rich theatrical history.
 Ames intended to present the most challenging and prestigious productions possible here.

-Gary: A Sequel to Titus Andronicus is currently playing at the Booth Theatre.
+for colored girls is playing next at the Booth Theatre.

 There is no dress code at the theatre.
 Formal attire is not required.
 For all performances, attire should be comfortable and appropriate for the occasion.

-Children American Son is recommended for ages 14 and older.
+Children for colored girls who have considered suicide/when the rainbow is enufis recommended for ages 13 and older.
 Children under the age of 4 will not be permitted in the theatre.

 Latecomers will be seated at the discretion of management.